khu5h1/route-mobile/README.md

-# run backend using
+# Run backend and frontend to run the project
+## To run the Backend use the following steps
-Please use python3 to run the following set of commands
+### Please use python3 to run the following set of commands
 1. `cd backend`
 2. To install all the required dependencies use :- `python -m pip install -r requirements.txt` OR